JoleneSutton/gslSpatial/README.md

 ## Overview

-**gslSpatial** provides tools to assist with spatial analysis of in the Gulf of St. Lawrence Region.
+**gslSpatial** provides tools to assist with spatial analysis in the Gulf of St. Lawrence Region.

 Descriptions of available functions, data, and stored shapefiles are